corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 * A `.zip` file that is created automatically when the TVU encounters errors.
 This error `.zip` file stores erroneous transactions’ raw data.

 {{< note >}}
-* `--id-load-file` must not be a directory or an exception is thrown.
-* Since the utility does not support transaction ID reverification with progress loading and registration, the `-i` or `--id-load-file` parameter cannot be specified with `-l` or `--load-tx-time`.
+Since the utility does not support transaction ID reverification with progress loading and registration, the `-i` or `--id-load-file` parameter cannot be specified with `-l` or `--load-tx-time`.
 {{< /note >}}

 ### `-l`, `--load-file-path`